 Well-tended bananas in commerce produce fruit stems approaching 100 pounds, but such yields are rare under most conditions.
 The more delicately flavored, small-fruited varieties may attain stem weights of 35 to 40 pounds.
 Most producers readily accept production of stems having only two or three hands, although six to eight hands per stem is common for well-tended plants.

-Bananas do not always attain best eating quality on the tree.
 The entire stem (bunch) should be cut off when the individual bananas are plump (full) and rounded.
 Although green in color, the fruit is mature and will ripen to good eating quality.
 The stem of fruit should be hung in a cool, shaded place to ripen.
 Ripening will proceed naturally in a few days (if properly harvested), but can be hastened by enclosing the bunch in a plastic bag with a sliced apple for about a day.
 Once ripening starts on the oldest hand, the entire bunch will ripen within a couple of days.

 Ripe bananas are consumed fresh out-of-hand, in salads, compotes, ice-cream dishes and pudding.
 Overripe fruit can be pureed in the blender for use in ice cream and baking.
 Both dessert and cooking bananas may be fried or baked, but the cooking bananas are generally more starchy until nearly spoiled ripe, and their fresh flavor is not so good.
-Green (mature but not ripe) bananas and plaintains can also be sliced thinly and fried for a starchy treat.
+Green (mature but not ripe) bananas and plantains can also be sliced thinly and fried for a starchy treat.

 The beautiful and stately banana "tree" grows about one hundred pounds of bananas.
 Bananas are cut and left in large clusters just as they grew.
 Cut while still green and unripe, the flesh of the banana is very dense and starchy.
 As the banana ripens, the flesh becomes somewhat sticky and deliciously sweet.
 A very popular fruit, a ripe banana offers a satisfying soothing flavor and a wonderful creamy texture.